 From Galaxies to the Intergalactic Medium

-Molly is in the inaugural class of postdoctoral fellows at the Southern California Center for Galaxy Evolution; her base of operations at UCLA.
+Molly was in the inaugural class of postdoctoral fellows at the Southern California Center for Galaxy Evolution, with a base of operations at UCLA.
 She moved to a postdoctoral position at the Space Telescope Science Institute and is now a tenure track Astronomer at STScI.

 Vimal Simha, 2011